• Skip to primary navigation

 Miyajima island floating Torii gate in the water Japan

 From Hiroshima, we traveled to Miyajima Island (also called Itsukushima).
-Miyajima is a beautiful green island and a great place for outdoor lovers like myself.
-Things to do are:
+Miyajima is a beautiful green island and a great place if you love outdoor activities like me.

-• Hike to the top of Mount Misen: Mount Misen is a 535 meters tall ‘mountain’ on Miyajima Island.
+📍Hike to the top of Mount Misen: Mount Misen is a 535 meters tall ‘mountain' on Miyajima Island.
 Three official trails lead to the summit, though you can also do part of the ascend by ropeway.

-• Daisho-in Temple: this ancient temple was founded in the year 80.
+📍Daisho-in Temple: This ancient temple was founded in the year 80.
 Don’t miss the multicolored sand mandala, the beautiful lanterns hanging from the ceiling of the Henjokutsu Ichigandaishi cave and the many little statues found all around the complex.

 Check out my Miyajima Island guide.